Hackdevz/TechClicker/README.md

 # The end is near.
-Run
+Run.